 My group, working with a large and diverse group of collaborators, seeks to fill that knowledge gap by using novel animal models and correlative phenotypic and molecular data from patients to identify molecular, cellular and organ system mechanisms leading to cachexia.
 In this fashion we have:

-1. Identified a key role for IL-6/GP80/GP130/STAT3 in muscle and fat wasting in cancer and burns.
+1. Identified a key role for IL-6/IL6R/GP130/STAT3 in organ crosstalk among wound/tumor, muscle and fat wasting in cancer and burn cacheixa.

 3. Identified key roles of sonic hedgehog/GLI proteins and Smoothened in muscle wasting of cancer cachexia.

-4. Developed or characterized dozens of new models of pancreatic cancer cachexia, including congenic orthotopic, patient-derived xenografts ("cachexia avatars"), and genetically engineered mouse models (GEMMs).
+4. Developed or characterized new models of pancreatic cancer cachexia, including congenic orthotopic, patient-derived xenografts ("cachexia avatars"), and genetically engineered mouse models (GEMMs).

-5. Collected thousands of biological specimens from 160 patients under study for pancreatic cancer cachexia to enable the largest profiling study in this disease to date.
+5. Collected thousands of biological specimens from 160 patients under study for pancreatic cancer cachexia to enable serum proteomics and adipose and muscle transcritomics.

 6. Discovered novel targetable molecular pathways and organ cross-talk contributing to cachexia in cancer and burns.